oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="isleaf"></a>[isleaf](./Org.OData.Aggregation.V1.xml#L273:~:text=<Function%20Name="-,isleaf,-")

-Returns true, if and only if the value of the node property of the specified hierarchy has no descendants
+Returns true if and only if the value of the node property of the specified hierarchy has no descendants

 Parameter|Type|Description
 :--------|:---|:----------